algorithm-helper/algorithm-helper/content/categories/data-structures/hashing/collision-resolution.md

 A collision is when two unequal keys hash to the same index in the hash table/hash map or hash set.
 Intuitively, we must have some way to keep track of the keys that have been hashed to a certain slot in the array.
-Say we have two different keys `x` and `y` that hash to the same slot, we must be able to differentiate between `x` and `y` at that slot.
+Say we have two different keys $x$ and $y$ that hash to the same slot, we must be able to differentiate between $x$ and $y$ at that slot.
 The two main ides of collision resolution are separate chaining and linear probing.

 ### Approaches